-ALTG 15/001 SABR-OS: A randomised phase II trial to test the feasibility of randomising patients with peripheral stage I non-small cell lung cancer to either Stereotactic Ablative Radiotherapy (SABR) Or Surgery – F Hegi-Johnson
+ALTG 15/001 TD 13.03 SABR-OS: A randomised phase II trial to test the feasibility of randomising patients with peripheral stage I non-small cell lung cancer to either Stereotactic Ablative Radiotherapy (SABR) Or Surgery – F Hegi-Johnson

-This trial aims to assess the feasibility of recruiting patients, with histologically confirmed peripheral stage I NSCLC who are at higher risk of mortality and morbidity after surgery, into trial that randomises between multi-fraction Stereotactic Ablative Body Radiotherapy (SABR) and surgery (lobectomy or sub-lobar resection).
+The SABR-OS trial will aim to assess the feasibility of recruiting patients, with histologically confirmed peripheral stage I NSCLC who are at higher risk of mortality and morbidity after surgery, into trial that randomises between multi-fraction Stereotactic Ablative Body Radiotherapy (SABR) and surgery (lobectomy or sub-lobar resection).

 Disease free and overall survival, toxicity and selected patient-reported outcomes will be assessed as secondary endpoints.
 An economic evaluation will also be included in the study design.
 The study of patient preferences using Discrete Choice Experiment (DCE) has begun.
 In collaboration with CREST, a consumer meeting regarding the design and implementation of the consumer survey has been conducted and the DCE survey is being prepared.

 Trial Chair: Dr Fiona Hegi-Johnson email@example.com

 Trail Coordinator: Angie Chung, TROG Cancer Research SABR-OS@trog.com.au